sieve-microservices/scalegraph-scripts/metrics.md

 - doc-updater-doc-not-blocking	inc

-# Actual application-specific metrics from metadata.json
+# Actual metrics from metadata.json

+Some metric names are not known in advance as they get created dynamically in the source code.
+Therefor I included here the metrics, I have observed.

 ## chat
 - chat-http-requests_room_project_id_messages_POST_201_count